Ckath/micromeme/README.md

 deps: avr-gcc, avrdude, make

 ### light activated nightmode
-turn blue light filter on/off based on value light in the room, with ldr sensor
+turn blue light filter and christmas lights on/off based on value light in the room, with ldr sensor

+### nightmode switch
+turn blue light filter and christmas lights on/off based on switch

 ### button login
 one button tty login